schwemmecomics/schwemme-comics/content/comics/094/index.en.md

 The next one in the line of ventilation comics.
 This time at the expense of Lenny.

 *I love doing little special effects.
-Here is a visualisation of Lennys intestinal gases.
+Here is a visualisation of Lennys intestinal gases.*

----